xAPI for Non-xAPI People: What Everyone Should Know About the xAPI

 1. Connecting Systems

 So the most common use case is pretty SCORM-like on the surface; we’ve got some learner undertaking a learning experience and we want to track it. xAPI can go further than SCORM because it can talk about any event (whereas SCORM is mainly about passing test or launching content).
-It can go further than the LMS because you don’t need to be on the LMS to be tracked by xAPI.
-This allows us to step out of the Learning Management System fortress and start connecting disparate systems together.
-For example, gathering data on sales training from training content on the LMS, whilst also gathering sales performance data from the CRM.
+It can go further than the learning platform because you don’t need to be on the patform to be tracked by xAPI.
+This allows us to step out of the Learning Platform fortress and start connecting disparate systems together.
+For example, gathering data on sales training from training content, whilst also gathering sales performance data from the CRM.

 2. Analysis